tagazok/my-workshops/custom-vision/tutorial.md

 title: Call your model using the REST API
 ---

 ## Call your model using the REST API

 There are two ways to call your model.
 You can either use the `REST API` or use the `Custom Vision SDK`.

 ### Using Node.js

 Let's start by using the `REST API`.
-* Go to the `Performance` screen and click select the `Prediction URL` We are going to use the web interface we deployed in the previous step of this tutorial.
+* Go to the `Performance` screen and click select the `Prediction URL`
+We are going to use the web interface we deployed in the previous step of this tutorial.
 You don't have to change anything in the front end.
-All we will do is going to be in the `index.je` file of the Azure Function.
+All we will do is going to be in the `index.js` or `__init__.py` file of the Azure Function.

-The first thing to do is to get the image in the function.
+The first thing to do is to retrieve the image in the function.
 You can use a 3rd party library to do so.
 We recommand you use <a href="https://www.npmjs.com/package/@anzp/azure-function-multipart" target="_blank">azure-function-multipart</a> but any library will do.
 The `fetch` API was only recently added to node.js.
-Therefore, you may also need to use a 3rd party library to make the API call.
+Therefore, you may also need to use a 3rd party library to make the API call to the Custom Vision REST API.
 We recommand that you use <a href="https://www.npmjs.com/package/node-fetch" target="_blank">node-fetch</a>.

-Once you have installed these libraries, you can start coding.
+Once you have installed these libraries using `npm install <LIBRARY_NAME>`, you can start coding.
 Add these two lines at the top of your `index.js` file to use the libraries.

 ```js